Faubourg Saint-Germain: The French Revolution

 Riots that occurred on September 14, 1788, instigated by the retirement of the publicly-hated, royalist minister Guillaume-Chrétien de Lamoignon de Malesherbes, resulted in troops being called into Faubourg Saint-Germain, and, according to Peter Kropotkin, "in the Rue Mélée and the Rue de Grenelle there was a horrible slaughter of poor folk who could not defend themselves."

 During the French Revolution, many of these mansions, offering large reception rooms and exquisite decoration, were confiscated and turned into national institutions.
 The French expression "les ors de la Republique" (literally, "the golds of the Republic"), referring to the luxurious environment of the national palaces (official residences and institutions), comes from that time.
+One of the few hôtels particuliers that was not confiscated was the Hôtel de Besenval, as it belonged to Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service.

 The Restorations

 During the restoration of the Bourbon dynasty, the Faubourg recovered its past glory as the most exclusive high nobility district of Paris.
 Moreover, as home to the Ultra-royalist Party, it was the political center of the country.
 The Ultra pushed towards counter-revolutionary laws, reinforcing the Catholic Church's power (Anti-Sacrilege Act) and enacting the Loi du milliard aux émigrés (literally, the "Law of the Billion to the Emigrants" [meaning "Exiles"]), which allowed the French nobility to return from exile and compensated them for their loss of fortune and land in the Revolution.

 However, after the fall of Charles X in 1830 during the July Revolution, the district lost most of its political influence.
-During the July Monarchy, from 1830 to 1848, when the junior Orleanist branch held the throne, the Faubourg was politically marginalized, many noble families withdrawing from active participation in political life to their châteaux, urban mansions in the Faubourg and a passive but brilliant social life.
+During the July Monarchy, from 1830 to 1848, when the junior Orleanist branch held the throne, the Faubourg was politically marginalized, many noble families withdrawing from active participation in political life to their châteaux in the countryside and their hôtels particuliers in Paris, urban mansions in the Faubourg and led a passive but brilliant social life.

+"The world of the Faubourg Saint-Germain" of this era appears in Marcel Proust's epochal novel series In Search of Lost Time as "the world of Guermantes" – The Guermantes Way (Le Côté de Guermantes) ist the title of the third volume.
+The figure of the Duchess of Guermantes is inspired by the real countess Élisabeth Greffulhe.
+Proust depicts this exclusive "world" in all its facets, as well as the (mostly futile) efforts of social climbers (like himself) to penetrate it.
+The Nouveau riche had no access to this society.
+The families of the Ancien Régime even looked down on the Nobility of the First French Empire, the Napoleonic nobility, in the period before the First World War.

 Thereafter, the Faubourg remained the center of French upper class social life.
 Nowadays, the Faubourg – as with the rest of the 7th arrondissement – is still one of the most exclusive districts of Paris.